wildcatasr1051/gen711_final_project/README.md

     --verbose \
     --o-trimmed-sequences ./no_primer/GreatBay_no_primer.qza

 Trims primer sequences from paired-end sequences stored in the file.
 Specifies the use of 4 processing cores and provides forward and reverse primer sequencing for trimming.
-Discards

 qiime cutadapt trim-paired \